buttercloud/atom-gem-wiseguy/README.md

 # Installing
 `apm install inline-messenger gem-wiseguy`

+# Usage

+* Open your Gemfile.
+* Toggle gem-wiseguy using a the command
+`Gem Wiseguy: Toggle`
+or keyboard shortcut
+`CTRL-ALT-g`

+Will take a second to load the gem info form rubygems.org

 # Current features:
 - Scans your Gemfile and creates a tooltip for each gem with:
   - Quick Links to Documentation, Source Code and Issue Tracker